MysticDirt/jAIce/README.md

 ### How to Use

+Make sure that HuggingFace transformers is installed `pip install transformers`

 cd into the `/app` folder...

 Inside `main.py` file, edit the URL to match the server your are running/

+Right now by default it runs locally.

 Then, run `python3 main.py` to start the server.